xaviervia/mediador/README.md

 })
 ```

-> Corollary: EventEmitter's `once` method is not needed.
+> Corollary: EventEmitter's `once` method is not required.
 Keep your APIs
 > simple (KYAS?)

 Mediador.prototype.on